 You may increase the importance of any term in your search by using the caret (^) symbol followed by a number that represents the rise in relevance.

-the search cat^7 dog gives an occurrence of the word cat in an item seven times more importance than the word dog.
+In the example above, an occurrence of the word cat in an item is seven times more important than the word dog.

 Narrow Search Results with Field Abbreviations